Updated on 2023-03-07 GMT+08:00

 Department C: 40 x 40% = 16

-The following table shows the cost statistics for each department after cost splitting (Net Amortized Cost is used as an example).
+The following table lists the cost (Net Amortized Cost as an example) split for each department.

 Net Amortized Cost